svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 The Svandis ecosystem is a collection of powerful tools, analytics, and indicators for professional traders in need of real-time, actionable data and analyses.
 Beginners will find it easy, professional traders will find it comprehensive.
 The Svandis ecosystem aggregates data from a wide range of sources into one place, transforming raw data into reliable and valuable information, and covering professional crypto market participants with up-to-the-minute news and updates filtered by the Svandis research community and analysts through a web-based application.

 Svandis provides users with a greater understanding of market conditions and trends, as well as a comprehensive platform for the evaluation of fundamentals behind cryptocurrency initiatives, e.g., initial coin offerings (ICOs) and token sales.
-Svandis aggregates data from a variety of sources; transforming data into reliable and actionable information for professional traders.
+Svandis aggregates data from a variety of sources; transforming data into reliable and actionable information for professional traders and beginners alike.

 The Svandis platform provides leading financial research, analytical and visualisation tools for anyone actively involved in the space: short-term and swing traders, traditional holders, analysts, hedge funds, institutional investors, proprietary trading firms, venture capital funds, token sale contributors, and exchanges.